dubaua/createObservable/README.md

 var reactive = createObservable({ onChange: onChange, initial: 0 });
 ```

-Next, when you assign new value to your reactive value, callback will be fired, if new value isn't equal to old one:
+Next, when you assign a new value to your reactive value, callback will be fired, if new value isn't equal to an old one:

 ```js
 reactive.value = 35; // onChange fired (35, 0)